redewiedergabe/corpus/resources/docs/full_texts.md

 This collection consists of complete narrative texts.
 The source was [Digitale Bibliothek](https://textgrid.de/digitale-bibliothek).

-**NOTE**: The annotation guidelines regarding the **speaker** annotation have been adjusted for some of the texts in the following way: For the forms *direct* and *indirect* only real character names (or other content words unambigously refering to a character) were annotated as *speaker*, even if they were far away from the corresponding ST&WR instance.
+**NOTE**: The annotation guidelines regarding the **speaker** annotation have been adjusted for some of the texts in the following way: For the forms *direct* and *indirect* no pronouns, but only real character names (or other content words unambigously refering to a character) were annotated as *speaker*, even if they were far away from the corresponding ST&WR instance.
 This change was made to be able to assign the direct and indirect representations more precisely to a character and thus allow for evaluations of the character's representation in the text.

 This change affected only the following texts: *Der Gefangene*, *Die Doppelgängerin*, *Die Judenbuche*, *Der arme Spielmann*, *Das Erdbeerimareili*, *Bergmilch*, *Phosphorus Hollunder*, *Die schwarze Galeere*, *Die zwölf Apostel*, *Eine Malerarbeit* and *Der Leuchtturm von Livorno*.